Isaiah 21:11-12

 Relief and darkness coexist until repentance turns inquiry into return.

-11 The burden of Dumah.
-One calls to me out of Seir, “Watchman, what of the night?
-Watchman, what of the night?”
+11 This is the burden against Dumah: One calls to me from Seir, “Watchman, what is left of the night?
+Watchman, what is left of the night?”

 Relief and darkness coexist until repentance turns inquiry into return.